-- 6. Add the blade(s) to the HSN by executing the xtwarmswap --add blade\ID,... command.
-Note that this command automatically executes a mini-xtdiscover command once the warm swap steps have completed successfully.
-No additional manual invocation of xtdiscover, which gets the new hardware attributes from the added blades, is necessary. - Boot the nodes on the blade(s) by executing the xtcli boot CNL0 blade\ID,... command on the SMW.
+9. Add the blade(s) to the HSN by executing the xtwarmswap --add blade\ID,... command.
+This command activates routing on the newly installed blade and automatically executes a mini-xtdiscover command once the warm swap steps have completed successfully.
+No additional manual invocation of xtdiscover, which gets the new hardware attributes from the added blades, is necessary.